 Deductions for contributions of long-term capital gain property (such as appreciated securities held for more than one year) are limited to 30% of AGI.

 Your ability to take itemized deductions may be subject to certain other limitations.
+Business entities using a Corporate Giving Account may have different tax considerations.
 Please contact your tax advisor to determine your tax deductibility limits.